MicrosoftLearning/PL-900-Microsoft-Power-Platform-Fundamentals/Instructions/Labs/LAB[PL-900]_M03Lab02_Canvas_App_2.md

     -   Remove both the **Name** and **Created On** fields

     -   Change the order of the selected fields by dragging the field cards in the list.
-Recommended order is Visitor, Building, Scheduled Start, Scheduled End, Actual Start, Actual End
+Recommended order is: Visitor, Building, Scheduled Start, Scheduled End, Actual Start, Actual End

     -   Click the **X** to close the Fields pane